Cbonief/Portfolio-Blog/posts/NineMenMorris.md

 #### **The players**

 The white player will be considered as being equal to 1 and the black player as -1.
 This will be stored in a player class.
-The numbers were choosen because it´s easy to chang the active player with ``active_player = -active_player``.
+The numbers were choosen because it´s easy to change the active player with ``active_player = -active_player``.

 ```python
 class Player: